jupyter-on-openshift/poc-hub-singapore-ntu/documents/notebook-repository-setup.md

 When the JupyterHub deployment is done, the builds will be automatically setup and run.
 If you need to make changes to the set of Jupyter notebook files, data files, or ``requirements.txt`` file after the deployment has been done, you will need to trigger a new build.

-To re-rerun the build for the image used to run the Jupyyer notebook instance, you can run the command:
+To re-rerun the build for the image used to run the Jupyter notebook instance, you can run the command:

 ```
 $ oc start-build jupyterhub-nb-img -n coursename